Punktum-dk/epp-service-specification/README.md

 Please see:

 - the [create contact](#create-contact) command and overriding the [registrar account default](#registrar-account-settings)
-- the [update contact](#update-contact) command for changing the setting for a given domain name
+- the [update contact](#update-contact) command for changing the verification setting for a given domain name
-- the [info contact](#info-contact) command, for inspecting the setting for a given contact
+- the [info contact](#info-contact) command, to see verification status for a given contact

 <a id="dkhmcontactverificationresponsible"></a>

 ### `dkhm:contact_verification` / `dkhm:responsible`

 Indicates who should handle contact verification.
 - `registrar`, indicates that registrar handles validation of the contact.
-This value is only available for registrar handled contacts.
+This value is only available for registrar handled contacts (see [`dkhm:management`](#dkhmmanagement)).
 - `registry`, indicates that registry aka.
-Punktum dk handles user verification If value is missing on contact creation, the registrar default setting is used.
+Punktum dk handles user verification If value is missing on contact creation, the registrar default setting is used, provided that the contact is registrar handled.

 <a id="dkhmcontactverificationverifiedid"></a>

 ### `dkhm:contact_verification` / `dkhm:verified_id`

 Main value indicates if registrar has handled verification, that the name and address is correct and belongs to the customer.
-- `(no value)`, indicates that no status has been marked sofar.
+- `(no value)`, indicates that no status has been marked so far.
 - `true`, indicates that registrar has verified the user.
 - `false`, indicates that the registrar could not verify the user.